Skip to content

-September in the Garden- Permaculture Food Gardening in Australia
+September – Permaculture Food Gardening Australia – Subtropics and Warm Climate

-September in the Garden- Permaculture Food Gardening in Australia
+September – Permaculture Food Gardening Australia – Subtropics and Warm Climate

 Spring is here!
-A super exciting and busy time in the garden.
+A very exciting and busy time in the garden.
 All self-seeding edibles are emerging everywhere!
 Fruit trees are flowering.
-We can finally plant out all the precious little seedlings we looked after during the cold winter months, and we can sow and plant summer veggies.
+We can finally plant out all the precious little seedlings we looked after during the cold winter months, and sow and plant summer veggies.
 Yay!
 The morning and evening temperatures are still low but the frosty time is over!

 General gardening jobs